AyhanHasanov/Game_Catalogue/README.md

-# Game Catalogue - It Career
+# Game Catalogue - A project for It Career
-This software aims to allow its users to gather all of their games in one place wheter they plan to play it, currently playing it or already played.
-It is also crucial to keep in mind that this is our first ever programe so please lower your expectetions.
+This software aims to allow its users to gather all of their games in one place whether they plan to play it, are currently playing it or have already played.
+It is also crucial to keep in mind that this is our first ever programme so please lower your expectations.

+Developed on C#.

-# Developers: Ayhan Hasanov, Yuliana Ivanova, Simona Belcheva
+# Developers: Ayhan Hasanov (ayhan.hsn.01@gmail.com), Yuliana Ivanova (julianaivanova04@gmail.com), Simona Belcheva (monniebellchewa@gmail.com )